 SIL is one of many support options a person with a disability could get where they live.
-As all NDIS funded supports must meet the reasonable and necessary criteria, some of the details before considering to decide about an individual can get SIL includes:
+As all NDIS-funded supports must meet the reasonable and necessary criteria, some of the details before considering getting an individual SIL include:

 - your current situation, goals and aspirations

-- where you live now and future home and living goals
+- where you live now, your future home and your living goals

 - your independent living skills and potential to build on these

 - supports you need to achieve your home and living goals

 - other helpful information about your support needs